-Meet The Magnopians: George Nerkowski
+Meet the Magnopians: George Nerkowski

 Geoge Nerkowski is a Senior Designer at Magnopus and has worked on numerous projects including Dubai Expo 2020, Nissan World of Electric Vehicles AR Experience and Weavr.
 Initially studying Graphic Design at University, he landed his first job at VR Studio REWIND at the age of 21 and has been designing immersive experiences ever since.
 His main focus is to create user-centered experiences that are not only functional but also fun, beautiful and engaging.